Measles: Southeast Asia

 In the Vietnamese measles epidemic in spring of 2014, an estimated 8,500 measles cases were reported as of 19 April, with 114 fatalities; as of 30 May, 21,639 suspected measles cases had been reported, with 142 measles-related fatalities.
 In the Naga Self-Administered Zone in a remote northern region of Myanmar, at least 40 children died during a measles outbreak in August 2016 that was probably caused by lack of vaccination in an area of poor health infrastructure.
 Following the 2019 Philippines measles outbreak, 23,563 measles cases have been reported in the country with 338 fatalities.
 A measles outbreak also happened among the Malaysian Orang Asli sub-group of Batek people in the state of Kelantan from May 2019, causing the deaths of 15 from the tribe.
 In 2024, a measles outbreak was declared in the Bangsamoro region in the Philippines with at least 592 cases and 3 deaths.

-South Pacific

-A measles outbreak in New Zealand has 2193 confirmed cases and two deaths.
-A measles outbreak in Tonga has 612 cases of measles.
+Oceania

+Australia

+Measles is a notifiable disease, which is required to be reported to the National Notifiable Diseases Surveillance System.
+The NNDSS portal shows statistics on measles since 1991, showing that the high of 4,794 cases in 1994 dropped to 10 by 2005 after a significant public health campaign initiated in 1998.
+Numbers have varied since then, reducing to zero during the COVID-19 pandemic in Australia in 2021, but rising to 181 in 2025.